- Jennifer Shennan

 The newest issue of Dance Australia (February/March 2015) includes its annual survey by critics from across Australia, although this year Karen van Ulzen has expanded the space given to the survey so that critics are able to give fuller accounts of their choices.
 It makes the survey more than simply a list and gives a touch of analysis, an essential element in good dance writing.
 The new look is a welcome initiative that I hope continues.
 It is always interesting, too, to see how varied the choices are.

-- Press for January 2015 (Update May 2019: Online links to articles published in The Canberra Times are no longer available)
+- Press for January 2015 (Update May 2019: Online links to articles published prior to mid 2015 in The Canberra Times are no longer available)

 ‘Vibrant, expressive show.’
 Review Dancing for the gods, Chitrasena Dance Company, The Canberra Times, 19 January 2015, ARTS p.
 6.